Yehor-Mishchyriak/SAWNERGY/README.md

 - **Bridge simulations and graph ML**: Convert raw MD trajectories into residue interaction networks ready for graph algorithms and downstream machine learning tasks.
-- **Deterministic, shareable artefacts**: Every stage produces compressed Zarr archives with explicit metadata so runs can be reproduced, shared, or inspected later.
+- **Deterministic, shareable artefacts**: Every stage produces compressed Zarr archives that contain both data and metadata so runs can be reproduced, shared, or inspected later.
-- **High-performance data handling**: Heavy arrays live in shared memory during walk sampling; archives are written in chunked, compressed form for fast read/write.
+- **High-performance data handling**: Heavy arrays live in shared memory during walk sampling to allow parallel processing without serealization overhead; archives are written in chunked, compressed form for fast read/write.
-- **Flexible embedding backends**: Train skip-gram with negative sampling (SGNS) models using either PureML or PyTorch with identical APIs.
+- **Flexible embedding backends**: Train skip-gram with negative sampling (SGNS) models using either PureML or PyTorch.
-- **Visualization out of the box**: Plot and animate residue networks without leaving Python, using the same artefacts produced earlier in the pipeline.
+- **Visualization out of the box**: Plot and animate residue networks without leaving Python, using the data produced by RINBuilder

 ---